• Room 03.002 - 2 University Square

 Research Statement

-The postcolonial legacy of British Romantic imperialism in India is the point of intersection between my interests in the Romantic period and Indian literature in English.
-My publications to date (2006) include two scholarly editions, a monograph, and a collection of critical essays,apart from various journal articles spanning eighteenth-century to contemporary literature.
+The postcolonial legacy of British Romantic imperialism in India is the point of intersection between my interests in Eighteenth-Century and Romantic-period literature and Indian literature in English.
+My publications to date include three scholarly editions, a monograph, and four edited collection of critical essays, apart from various journal articles spanning eighteenth-century to contemporary literature.
+My edition of Charles Johnston's The History of Arsaces, Prince of Betlis appeared in the Early Irish Fiction series (General editors: Ian Ross, Aileen Douglas, Moyra Haslett) from Four Courts Press.
+As my Introduction and editorial apparatus explore in detail, Johnston's inventive novel appeared at a politically charged moment on the eve of the American revolutionary war and in the aftermath of the Bengal Famine of 1769-70, world events that were linked by the nefarious activities of the ubiquitous East India Company.
 My edition of Robert Southey's The Curse of Kehama (volume 4 of Robert Southey: Poetical Works, 1793-1810, 5 vols., 2004) uncovers the extent of Southey's engagement with orientalist and indological researches of his time, and traces in detail his revision of the text from early drafts of the poem to its final publication in 1810.
-The five-volume Southey edition was honoured by the Modern Language Association of America through its biennial prize for a Distinguished Scholarly edition for 2004-5.
+The five-volume Southey edition was designated as a Distinguished Scholarly Edition by the Modern Language Association of America for its biennial prize in this category in 2004-5.
 My edition of De Quincey's Autobiographic Sketches (comprising the two opening volumes of his own collected edition of his writings, Selections Grave and Gay) was published as volume 19 of The Works of Thomas De Quincey, 21 vols., 2000-2003.
 My first book, Revisionary Gleam: De Quincey, Coleridge and the High Romantic Argument (Liverpool UP, 2000), explores the literary relationship between De Quincey and Coleridge in the context of canonical models of literary influence.
-Together with Prof. Robert Morrison, I have edited a collection of critical essays entitled Thomas De Quincey: New Theoretical and Critical Directions (Routledge, 2008).
+Together with Prof. Robert Morrison, I have edited two collection of critical essays entitled Thomas De Quincey: New Theoretical and Critical Directions (Routledge, 2008) and Romanticism and Blackwood's Magazine: 'An Unprecedented Phenomenon' (Palgrave Studies in the Enlightenment, Romanticism and Cultures of Print, 2013).
+With my colleagues in Modern Languages at QUB, Simon Davies and Gabriel Sánchez Espinosa I have edited India and Europe in the Global Eighteenth Century (Oxford University Studies in the Enlightenment, 2014); this collection of essays emerged from a major international conference held at Queen's University Belfast.
+With Jonathan Jeffrey Wright I have edited Ireland's Imperial Connections, 1775-1947 (Cambridge Imperial and Post-colonial Studies, Palgrave, 2019) which emerged from a major international conference organised at Queen's University Belfast.

 Teaching